Chicago Attorneys Answer Joint and Sole Allocation FAQs

 A: Deciding who will be the decision-maker for your child or children is a very important decision.
 The involvement of both parents is always preferred, but not always possible.
 Speaking with an Illinois family law attorney can help you and your former spouse make the right decision.
 Our dedicated attorneys at Nottage and Ward, LLP, will work with you and your former spouse openly and professionally to determine the best allocation arrangement for your family.
 Call us for an initial consultation at (312) 332-2915.

-- The Distinction between Joint Custody and Sole Custody in Illinois
+- The Distinction between Joint Allocation and Sole Allocation in Illinois

-- What Factors Are Considered in an Illinois Child Custody Case?
+- What Factors Are Considered in an Illinois Child Allocation Case?